dgatmk/gwa-avada-child-theme/README.md

 Added JavaScript to the Avada theme options to remove the link as a precaution.

 Using Yoast SEO to disable author pages (redirect author pages to the main page).

+---

+### theme-options.js (2018.11.28)

+Created this file to add the JavaScript that can be found in the theme options.
+Otherwise there's no good way to track these changes.

+Initial commit of this file includes:

+1. Code that handles the Lake Michigan "Read More/Less" and "View More/Less" containers.
+2. Code that handled the Partner Communities - Waukesha "Read More/Less" containers.
+3. Code that helps hide author links on single post pages.